-You've probably seen pictures of this iconic 92m-tall statue in travel books before.
-It's one of the most recognizable landmarks on the island.
+You've probably seen pictures of this iconic 22m-tall statue in travel books before.
+It's one of the most recognizable landmarks in Taiwan.

 Behind the statue, you'll find the massive Great Buddha Temple.
 The third floor is a favorite spot to watch the sunset over the city.